kareiku/Diagramiser4J/README.md

 # Diagramiser4J

-A tool that takes a Java class and formats it into a certain PlantUML class diagram representation (the most alike to standard UML one).
+A tool that takes a Java class and formats it into a string representing a class in PlantUML.

 ## Table of Contents

-- **ClassToPlantULM**: A singleton containing the _diagramise_ methods.
+- **IDiagramiser**: The methods any diagramiser should have.
+- **Diagramiser**: The abstract representation of a diagramiser.
+It's not compulsory, but heavily recommended, that every diagramiser inherits from this class.
+- **GraphicalUML**: The diagramiser that represents classes like it's done in graphical UML.
+- **PlantUMLFormat**: The diagramiser that represents classes like it's done in PlantUML (using class, abstract, interface, etc., instead of stereotypes).

 ## Features